The walnut tree is the reason the Church of Santa Maria del Popolo was built.

 The Towers of San Gimignano

-San Gimignano is called the Tuscan city of towers because 14 medieval towers are still standing.
+San Gimignano is famous for its towers.
+In fact, the town is often referred to as the Tuscan city of towers because 14 medieval towers are still standing.
 In its heyday in the 14th century, over 72 towers dominated San Gimignano’s skyline.

 Why So Many Towers?